Schloss Gobelsburg

-Schloss Gobelsburg is a winery and castle in the Kamptal wine growing region in Lower Austria, some 50 miles to the north west of Vienna.
+Schloss Gobelsburg is a winery and castle in the Kamptal wine growing region in Lower Austria, some 80 kilometers to the north west of Vienna.
 The estate produces both red and white wines.
 Wine production on the estate dates to 1171; it is the oldest winery in the Danube region.
 The structure is a listed building.

 Gobelsburg specializes in Rieslings produced using traditional methods.
 Karen MacNeil calls the winery "one of the great wine estates of the world."

 History

 The oldest archaeological finds at the Gobelsburg site date back some 4,000 years.
 In the 1000s, the Kunringer family first built a fortress at the site.
 The original structure was built in 1074 by Azzo von Gobatsburg, an early member of the Kuenringer family.
 A castle of this name is mentioned in 1178.
 Having belonged to various aristocratic families, castle and grounds were sold to the Cistercian monks of Zwettl Abbey in 1740 and have been in its possession since.
 It is a listed building.